 These is are trying times.
 We have to be as creative as we can when wedding planning during lockdown especially in the next few months.
 Things are constantly changing and I will be keeping you posted.
 Just keep a look on my social platforms.

-I know we will be back to our love one soon.
+I know we will be back to our loved one soon.

 Photography Credits (in order shown)